patzm/class/README.md

 ```

 ## Usage
-Just execute the command to
+Just execute the command `make` to generate the documents and render them.